-Additionally, the Housing Authority also has a limited waiting list preference for disabled persons transitioning from institutions back into the community.
-Currently, a maximum of 12 households may receive the preference at any given time.
-Referrals for this preference are provided by the following agencies: Central Coast Center of Independent Living (CCCIL), Coastline Supportive Living, County Mental Health, Housing Choices Coalition, and San Andreas Regional Center (SARC).
-If you think you might qualify for this preference please contact one of the above listed referral agencies.
+The Housing Authority has adopted a limited waiting list preference of up to 12 vouchers for disabled person transitioning from institutions into community-based settings, and persons at serious risks of institutionalization.
+Referrals for this preference are provided by the following agencies: Central Coast Center of Independent Living (CCCIL), Coastline Supportive Living, County Mental Health, Housing Choice Coalition, and San Andreas Regional Center (SARC).

 Note to developers: this section may be printed for use in funding applications requiring a statement from the Housing Authority of the County of Santa Cruz regarding the number of families on the Waiting Lists.

 Below is the status of the Section 8 Waiting Lists.